lijiawei326/VOCdataset/README.md

 In `data_aug.py`, two classes are defined, DataAugmentation and BaseTransform.
 You can apply them to the train and val sections respectively, and modify them to achieve different effects

 ## Examples
-Input the following code to see the effect of the implementation
+Modify your data root, and input the following code to see the effect of the implementation.
 ```
 !python voc.py
 ```